microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/servicehealthissue-list.md

 ---
 title: "List serviceHealthIssues"
-description: "Gets all service health issues information for the tenant.
-The operation returns a list of the [serviceHealthIssue](../resources/servicehealthissue.md) objects and their properties."
+description: "Retrieve a list of the serviceHealthIssue objects and their properties."
 author: "payiAzure"
 localization_priority: Normal
 ms.prod: "service communications"